yaahc/rustconf/error-handling-isnt-all-about-errors.md

 ## About Me

+Notes: My name is Jane Lusby.
+On the internet I go by Yaah or Yaahc.
+I've been writing rust for two and a half years though I was only recently hired to do so professionally, by The Zcash Foundation.
+I got into error handling on accident, it started as a yak shave when I wanted to open source a library I wrote for work but I wasn't happy with the error handling and decided to fix it up first.

-Notes: I am the author of eyre, a fork of anyhow with support for customized error reports, and color-eyre, which provides a custom panic hook and a custom eyre report hook and lets you construct error reports like this.
+That yak shave ended with me writing eyre, a fork of anyhow with support for customized error report hooks, and color-eyre, which provides a custom panic hook and a custom eyre report hook and lets you construct error reports like this.

 Next slide: Show the various usage examples from `color-eyre`.